-FET graduates of the California Maritime Academy working in the engineering profession will meet the following program educational objectives:
+FET graduates of the California State University Maritime Academy working in the engineering profession will meet the following program educational objectives:

 Graduates will have the knowledge and ability to function effectively as leaders on professional teams.

-Graduates of the Facility Engineering Technology program will have:
+Graduates of the Facilities Engineering Technology program will have:

-The FET curriculum includes three 60-day practical training experiences; one sea training period aboard the Training Ship GOLDEN BEAR and two industry co-operative education opportunities.
-The FET program also requires satisfactory completion of a qualifying examination administered by the Association for Facilities Engineering (AFE) to become a Certified Plant Engineer-in Training (CPE-IT).
+The FET curriculum includes three 60-day practical training experiences: one sea training period aboard the Training Ship GOLDEN BEAR and two industry cooperative education opportunities.